acearchive/acearchive.lgbt/content/docs/about/about-the-technology.md

 ---
-title: "About Web3"
+title: "About the technology"
-description: "How Ace Archive uses Web3 technologies"
+description: "About the technologies behind Ace Archive"
 lead: ""
 date: 2022-01-08T09:02:46-05:00
 lastmod: 2022-01-08T09:02:46-05:00